Investment: A very specific appetite for Latin American equity

 Three Latin American equity transactions in mid-July demonstrate just how selective investors are being.
-Brazilian electricity transmission company Taesa sold R$1.76 billion ($869 million) of equity at the middle of its range (the deal was dubbed a re-IPO because of the small amount of listed shares) and Mexican commercial real estate company Vesta sold a Ps3.3 billion ($245 million) IPO, pricing at the bottom of its range.
-However, in the same week Biosev, Louis Dreyfuss Brazilian bioenergy subsidiary, failed to price despite 40% participation of controlling shareholders.
+Brazilian electricity transmission company Taesa sold R$1.76 billion ($869 million) of equity at the middle of its range (the deal was dubbed a ‘re-IPO’ because of the small amount of listed shares) and Mexican commercial real estate company Vesta sold a Ps3.3 billion ($245 million) IPO, pricing at the bottom of its range.
+However, in the same week Biosev, Louis Dreyfus’s Brazilian bioenergy subsidiary, failed to price despite 40% participation of controlling shareholders.

 "There is a lot of liquidity out there but there is no appetite for risk.
 You see bond yields in developed countries having negative yields and so risk appetite is simply not there," says Ignacio Mendive, head of cash equity in Latin America and head of equities in New York for Santander.
 The bank managed the Taesa and Vesta transactions and was bookrunner on the Biosev deal.
 "For deals to be successful they need to be in certain sectors, with clear business models and projections.
 They also need strong management teams with proven performance and high dividend yields.
 These are the stories that appeal to investors.
-If you have those characteristics, there is liquidity; there is investor interest and you can get deals done.